FAQs

 PR is often most effective for growing brands, founders and experts looking to build credibility, visibility and trust.

-Our PR Plan is designed to make journalist-led PR more accessible to businesses and credible spokespeople who may not have the budget for traditional agency retainers, but still want strategy, content creation, pitching, reporting and account-managed support.
+Our PR services are designed to make journalist-led PR more accessible to businesses and credible spokespeople who may not have the budget for traditional agency retainers, but still want strategy, content creation, pitching, reporting and account-managed support.

 Still have questions?

-If you're wondering whether PR could work for your brand, the quickest way to find out is to complete our short enquiry form.
+If you're wondering whether PR could work for your brand, the quickest way to find out is to book in a PR chat.